Meet our Members

 In selecting a temple we wanted to find and join a warm and welcoming place to grow spiritually and intellectually.
 After having visited and checking out several congregations and meeting with Rabbi Winokur, who coincidentally presided over the Naming Ceremony for our daughter Whitney in 1977 when we lived in Atlanta previously, we decided to join TKC and have been pleased and gratified by our decision and membership.

 We have found TKC to be a congregation that is open to various worship opportunities, active participation and leadership of its members, and with a membership size that allows for close personal relationships.
 Both of us have gotten involved with the congregation.
-Steve is on the Finance committee and helps to maintain the building, and Shari is the President of the Sisterhood and sits on the Board of Directors.
+Steve is on the Finance committee and helps to maintain the building, and Shari hosts the Annual Women's Seder and is the chair of the Racial Justice Task Force.
 We hope to continue to meet and connect with our Temple family and to help Kehillat Chaim grow in members, financial stability, and meaningful programming.
 We truly enjoy and are fulfilled as productive members of our Temple family.